 Catherine Elliott, eLearning Consultant – SEND Lead:

 She has co-written the new 2017 Sheffield Primary Computing Scheme of Work and has worked extensively with primary, secondary and SEND settings to embed computing as a subject, including teaching a number of exemplar lessons.
-She is on the committee for CAS #include, the Computing At School working party ensuring computing is accessible to all young people, and is currently leading on a piece of work to revise the P Scales for Computing.
+She is on the committee for CAS #include, the Computing At School working party ensuring computing is accessible to all young people.

-Sue Finnigan, eLearning Consultant – Primary Lead and eSafeguarding:
+Sue Finnigan, eLearning Consultant – Primary Lead and Online Safety Lead:

 Sue is a teacher with almost 30 years of experience in the classroom, in subject leadership and a variety of whole school middle leadership roles.
 Beginning as a secondary Physics teacher in a large 11-18 school Sue always had an interest in cross phase work and she has worked extensively in primary schools since joining the City Learning Centres as Assistant Manager in 2005.
 This experience leaves her uniquely placed to develop the Computing curriculum in Sheffield schools and she has co-written the new 2017 Computing Scheme of Work for Sheffield primary schools.